Liberating Expedition of Peru

 The rebellion of Rafael del Riego of 1820 in Spain, made the threat of Spanish invasion of the Río de la Plata recede.
 The vice-admiral, Lord Cochrane, would succeed in sweeping away the remnants of Spanish naval power in the Pacific Ocean.
 These events allowed the land forces of General San Martín to embark in Valparaíso, disembark at Paracas Bay on September 8, occupy the city of Lima, and proclaim the independence of Peru on July 28, 1821.

 The expedition liberated parts of Peru from Spanish Crown control.
 It would participate in the expeditions of Juan Antonio Álvarez de Arenales in the highlands of Peru and the campaigns of intermediate ports, and would remain in Peru until its dissolution with the mutiny of 1824 at the second siege of Callao.

+The expedition was not successful in conquering the whole of Peru, and suffered several defeats against the Royalists in the highlands.
+The end of the war would only come with the military intervention of Gran Colombia.
+Following the self exile of San Martin in September 1822, and the military defeats under president José de la Riva Agüero, the congress decided to send a plea in 1823 for the help of Simón Bolívar.

-The remnants of the expeditionary force were added to the units of the Army of Peru and the United Liberation Army of Peru, under the command of Simón Bolívar, which would complete the liberation of Peru.
+One Squadron of Mounted Grenadiers Regiment, the sole remnants of the expeditionary force, were added to the units of the Army of Peru and the United Liberation Army of Peru, under the command of Simón Bolívar, which would complete the liberation of Peru in 1824-26.